square1-io/Square1-iOS-Tools/README.md

 ### Log

 *Log* is a helper method for more accurate console prints.
 From iOS 10 we use [OSLog](https://developer.apple.com/documentation/os/oslog) class to print logs.
-You can use the Mac`s Console app to filter and manage logs by subsystem and category.
+You can use the Mac's Console app to filter and manage logs by subsystem and category.
 We add more util info in debug mode like line, function and emojis.

 More info [Unified logging](https://developer.apple.com/documentation/os/logging).